 For 800 years, Paris was fed by the acres of food halls overflowing with meats, fish, and vegetables that made up this district.
 Sensuously described in Émile Zola's novel The Belly of Paris, Les Halles was teeming with life—though not all of it good.
-Hucksters and homeless shared these streets with prostitutes (who still ply their trade in diminishing numbers on nearby Rue St-Denis); and the plague of cat-size rats didn't cease until the market moved to the suburbs in 1969.
+Hucksters and the homeless shared these streets with prostitutes (who still ply their trade in diminishing numbers on nearby Rue St-Denis); and the plague of cat-size rats didn't cease until the market moved to the suburbs in 1969.
 Today, you can still see stuffed pests hanging by their tails in the windows of the circa-1872 shop Julien Aurouze (8 rue des Halles) whose sign, Destruction des Animaux Nuisibles (in other words, vermin extermination), says it all.
 All that remains of the 19th-century iron-and-glass market buildings, designed by architect Victor Baltard, is a portion of the superstructure on the southern edge of the Jardins des Halles.
-The Fontaine des Innocents, from 1550, at rues Berger and Pierre Lescot, marks
+The Fontaine des Innocents, from 1550, at Rues Berger and Pierre Lescot,

-the site of what was once a vast cemetery before the bones were moved to the Catacombs.
+marks the site of what was once a vast cemetery before the bones were moved to the Catacombs.

 The streets surrounding Les Halles have boomed in recent years with boutiques, bars, and restaurants galore that have sent rents skyrocketing.
-Historic rue Montorgueil is home to food shops and cafés.
-Running parallel, rue Montmartre, near the church, still has a few specialty shops selling foie gras and other delicacies, though these merchants, like the butchers and bakers before them, are slowly being pushed out by trendy clothing boutiques.
+Historic Rue Montorgueil is home to food shops and cafés.
+Running parallel, Rue Montmartre, near the church, still has a few specialty shops selling foie gras and other delicacies, though these merchants, like the butchers and bakers before them, are slowly being pushed out by trendy clothing boutiques.